shemishe/Swift-Portfolio/README.md

 # Got Trash
 Got Trash is an iOS trash can map locator app.
 I was inspired to make this app when I lived in South Korea.
 If there's one thing South Korea is notorious for, it's for their lack of public trash cans, which is how I got the inspiration for this app.
 Got Trash is a proprietary app I plan to release onto the Apple Store later this year.
 I have been religiously working on this app for the past month and have enjoyed every moment of it.

-Currently, the app features a fully functional GPS location system, users are also able to center back onto their current location after panning around.
-Got Trash also features a functional Sign Up and Login screen (including Sign Out functionality) where user authentication is handled by Firebase.
-There is also the ability to add a trash can at the user's current location (including a random name generator!).
-The trash can locations are stored and handled by a Firebase database and queried by GeoFire.
-Users also have the ability to search for trash cans around a certain address and/or establishment.
-A slide-out side menu is also featured to allow users to navigate through the app.
+Current features of the app include...
+- Functional GPS location system with ability to center back onto user's current location.
+- Sign Up/Login/Sign Out functionalities (User authentication created through Firebase).
+- Ability to add a trash can at the user's current location with a random name generator.
+(Locations are stored on a Firebase database and queried by GeoFire).
+- A slide-out side menu that allows users to navigate through the app.

 I am extremely excited with how far I've been able to take Got Trash, and I can't wait to see what other ideas and functionalities I implement into the app.
 Through this app, I was really able to challenge and practice my skills on Delegates & Protocols and API calls through Firebase/GeoFire (user authentication, database storage, location queries).
 I was able to implement two UITableViews, one for the side menu and the other for the UISearchBar (which slides up!), and I really take pride in the fact that I got it to function properly.